 There are many ways to label samples in the lab, though some of these may not be particularly efficient.
-Here, we’ll review these labeling pitfalls and provide tips to remedy them, which will make your lab more productive and organized.
+Here, we’ll review common labeling pitfalls and provide tips to remedy them, which will make your lab more productive and organized.

 #1 – Handwriting on tubes